 Ask your dentist about custom and store-bought mouth protectors.

-A sealant is a clear or shaded plastic material that is applied to the chewing surfaces (grooves) of the back teeth (premolars and molars), where four out of five cavities in children are found.
+A sealant is a protective coating that is applied to the chewing surfaces (grooves) of the back teeth (premolars and molars), where four out of five cavities in children are found.
 This sealant acts as a barrier to food, plaque and acid, thus protecting the decay-prone areas of the teeth.

 Bonding restores chipped, cracked, miscolored or misaligned teeth by rebuilding the surface with a resin material.
 To place the bond, your dentist prepares your tooth with an etching solution.
 Then special resin materials are blended in colors carefully chosen to match your own teeth.
 These materials are applied to your teeth, then shaped into just the right contours.
 Finally, they’re hardened or bonded in place.
 Bonding provides wonderful results at an affordable cost.